ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 #### Attribute description

 Each observation is detailed through 19 distinct features.
 However, for the scope of our analysis, we have opted to exclude 6 of these features as they do not contribute to our project's objectives.
+These features were irrelevant or non-numeric, and we decided against attempting to implement NLP as it is beyond the scope of this class.

 Below we have provided a description for each of the features included in the dataset.